 AHAs - Alpha-hydroxy acids

 AHAs - or alpha-hydroxy acids- are derived from sugar crops, including sugarcane, as well as fruit and milk.
-Best suited to those with normal, dry or combination skin, AHAs work at re-texturising the skin’s surface by breaking down the bonds between dead cells and sloughing them off.
+Best suited to those with normal, dry or combination skin, AHAs work at re-texturising the skin’s surface by breaking down the bonds between dead cells.

 BHAs - Beta-hydroxy acids

-Derived from willow bark - hailed for centuries as a natural pain relief due to its anti-inflammatory qualities, BHAs are an oily, acne-prone and sun damaged complexions’ new best friend.
+Beta-hydroxy acids (BHAs) is derived from willow bark which has been hailed for centuries as a natural pain relief due to its anti-inflammatory qualities.

-Alongside their second-to none congestion clearing qualities, BHAs can actually work to slow down the production of sebum, proving them as an excellent preventative treatment too.
+Alongside their congestion clearing qualities, BHAs can work to slow down the production of sebum, proving them as an excellent preventative treatment too.

 Skin concerns including milia and comedones can also be eased, and whilst the actual size of pores cannot be reduced, through addressing congestion and blackheads front on, beta-hydroxy acids can help them become less visible.